petksand/BroadBrush/README.md

 ## An Art Classifier

 ### What is it?
-BroadBrush is an art classifier.
+BroadBrush is an intelligent art classifier.
 Given a piece of art, BroadBrush will determine the artist and era from which it came.

-BroadBrush is trained on 6 eras and 24 artists, summarized in the table below.
+BroadBrush was built with PyTorch and is trained on 6 eras and 24 artists.
+These are summarized in the table below.

 | Era | Artists|
 |-----|------|